mspnp/vnet-integrated-serverless-microservices/README.md

 - secret management using Key Vault
 - networking lockdown using Azure Functions
 - load testing using Locust
-- database access using Mongo API on Cosmos DB
+- database access using Mongo API on Azure Cosmos DB

 ## Contents